 Is quiet now,

 Hardly a breath;

 The birds are asleep in the trees:

 Wandrers Nachtlied was set to music by Schubert.
 Here is a performance of it from YouTube.
 (The lyrics are performed in a slightly different order in this performance.
 Below you can read the order of the lyrics as sung in the video.)

 This article was posted on Monday, December 17th, 2012 at 12:25 pm and is filed under Countries & Cultures, German, Germany, Johann Wolfgang von Goethe, Languages, MP3's, MP3's of Poems, Poems, Poems about Death, Poems about Life, Poems about the World, Poetry, Poets, Recordings of Poems, Recordings of Songs, YouTube.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 2 Responses to “Wanderer’s Nightsong – A Poem in German by Goethe”